kKapalka/chat-room/readme.md

 Chat-room - application for communication between many users
 ============================================================
+Changelog #3: 19.01.2018

+- Fixed a ~~bug~~ feature where functions '/mute' and '/unmute' self were completely valid options.
+They are not anymore.

+- Extended the password column size in database, from 32 to 64 characters  (to set up a new database, remove the .txt document in your Server directory)

+- Updated the javadoc documents

 Changelog #2: 19.01.2018

 - Implemented two new chat functions for client: